FedEx Awards Exceptional Young Innovators at INJAZ Al-Arab 2024 Youth Entrepreneurship Celebration

 Date

-(MENAFN- Golin MENA) Dubai, UAE, November 21, 2024 – Federal Express Corporation (FedEx), the world's largest express transportation company, has announced the winner of the 2024 FedEx Global Possibilities Award at INJAZ Al-Arab’s annual Youth Entrepreneurship Celebration.
+Dubai, UAE, November 25, 2024 – Federal Express Corporation (FedEx), the world's largest express transportation company, has announced the winner of the 2024 FedEx Global Possibilities Award at INJAZ Al-Arab’s annual Youth Entrepreneurship Celebration.
 INJAZ Al-Arab, a non-profit member of the Junior Achievement Worldwide Company Program since 2007, focuses on empowering youth through education and skill development across the Middle East and North Africa (MENA) region.

 This year’s event, held from November 18 – 20 in Dubai, UAE, gathered 70 high-school and university students from across the MENA region to showcase their innovative ideas aimed at tackling real-world challenges.